josephC45/url_shortner/backend/README.md

 # Backend - Reactive & Multithreaded URL Shortener

 This project is a high-performance, scalable backend application for shortening URLs.
-Built using Java, Spring Boot, and R2DBC Postgres, the application supports asynchronous processing, multithreading, and end-to-end testing.
+Built using Java, Spring Boot, and R2DBC-Postgres, the application supports asynchronous processing, multithreading, and end-to-end testing.

 ---